ronf/asyncssh/docs/api.rst

 correct passphrase.
 The resulting :class:`SSHKey` objects can then be included in thie list, each with an optional matching certificate.

+New private keys can be generated using the :func:`generate_private_key` function.
+The resulting :class:`SSHKey` objects have methods which can then be used to export the generated keys in several formats for consumption by other tools.

 .. index:: Specifying public keys
 .. _SpecifyingPublicKeys: